marshallward/mom6-gpu-report/gpu_port_checklist.md

    * For some reason, `u` needed to be released before the final loop, but if I move the release of `u` to the end with the rest of the releases, I get the wrong results.
+      * This stopped being an issue after enter/exit data statements were added in `zonal_mass_flux`, which calls this subroutine.

 ### zonal_mass_flux